 The general psychiatry course is taught to 4th year students over a five-week period with an exam at the end of week six.
 There are four rotations every academic year.

-The course includes lectures at the College, together with clinical teaching at Zomba Mental Hospital and in the outpatient clinic at Queen Elizabeth Central Hospital in Blantyre.
+The course includes lectures at the University, together with clinical teaching at Zomba Mental Hospital and in the outpatient clinic at Queen Elizabeth Central Hospital in Blantyre.
 Teaching methods include problem-based learning, tutorials and case-based teaching in acute outpatient and inpatient settings.
 A Malawian clinical psychologist and a visiting psychology lecturer deliver teaching on psychotherapy, mental wellbeing and the cultural aspects of mental health.

 Twice a year, a Learning Disabilities and Child and Adolescent Psychiatry course is taught to 4th year students over a one-week period.
 It includes a lecture series, small group work, problem-based learning, discussions, a film night and site visits to children’s charities.